chrys-exaucet/Real-Time-Face-Recognition/README.md

-# Face-Recognition
+# FaceApp Face-Recognition

-## I. But
+## I. Purpose
-Une mini application d'authentification par reconnaissance faciale, avec supplement de traitement de photos dans la gallerie d'un utilisateur.
+A mini facial recognition authentication application, with additional photo processing in a user's gallery.
-1. Authentification
+1. Authentication
-L'application s'ouvre sur une interface d'authentification ou d'inscription par reconnaissance faciale.
+The application opens on an authentication or registration interface by facial recognition.
-2. Traitement d'images
+2. Image processing
- Un utilisateur authentifie  peut, sur une image de sa base de donnee via son espace personnel:
+ An authenticated user can, on an image in his database via his personal space:

-  - appliquer un filtre;
+  - apply a filter;
-  - faire des rotation;
+  - rotate;
-  - afficher les noms des personnes sur la photo;
+  - display the names of the people in the photo;
-  - reinitialiser ou enregistrer les changements.
+  - reset or save changes.

-## Prerequis
+## Prerequisite
-  - MatlabR2018a ou plus
+  - MatlabR2018a or higher
   - Statistics and Machine Learning Toolbox
   - Image Processing Toolbox
   - Computer Vision Toolbox
   - Matlab Support Package for USB Webcams
   - App Designer

 ## II.
-Fichiers
+Files

-1. Connexion.mlapp est  l'interface de connexion initiale.
+1. Connexion.mlapp is the initial login interface.
-2. UseInterface.mlapp est l'interface de l'espace personnel de l'utilisateur.
+2. UseInterface.mlapp is the interface of the user's personal space.